LispLang/lisplang.github.io/wiki/style-guide.md

 Comments that start with four semicolons, `;;;;`, should appear at the top of a file, explaining its purpose.

-You should **not** include copyright or authorship information in file-level comments.
-The license should not be mentioned outside the system definition and the README.

 Comments starting with three semicolons, `;;;`, should be used to separate regions of the code.